wo-language/wo/justifications.md

 Besides the obvious reasons of "having a good feature that lets you program", [their FAQ](https://go.dev/doc/faq#Design) has these categories of justifications

-- Prevention of a feature because, to a programmer, it:
+- Prevention of a feature because it:
   1. Makes compiling easier to implement
   2. It can be or always is
      - confusing
      - convoluted
      - unreadable
      - harder to use
-  3. Was just for the parser before
-  4. Makes them think about something important instead
+  3. So they have to think about something important instead
-  5. Consumers their time
-  6. Is slow
+  4. Slow
 - Inclusion of a feature because it:
   1. Was fine in practice
   2. To replace a prevented feature